-In this retrospective clinic data analysis, our results suggest that nivolumab is highly effective in both disease control and EBV eradication in r/r EBV-HLH.
-71.4% (5/7) patients reach clinical CR with resolution of all the symptoms without relapse during the follow-up of more than 1 year.
-Importantly, EBV was undetectable in the plasma of 57.1% (4/7) patients.
-Interestingly, though HLH is a hyperinflammatory syndrome, nivolumab was well tolerated by r/r EBV-HLH patients and no drug related severe adverse effects (SAEs) were observed.
+In this retrospective clinic data analysis, we found that nivolumab was highly effective in both disease control and EBV eradication for patients with r/r EBV-HLH.
+71.4% (5/7) of the patients reached clinical CR with resolution of all the symptoms without relapse during the follow-up of up to one and half years.
+Importantly, EBV-DNA was undetectable in plasma and lymphocytes of 57.1% (4/7) of the patients.
+Remarkably, although HLH was generally thought to be a hyperinflammatory syndrome, nivolumab was well tolerated by r/r EBV-HLH patients and no drug related severe adverse effects were observed in all of the patients.

-EBV-HLH is a life-threatening syndrome with EBV-triggered hyperactive immune cells, which lead to tissue damages but are inefficient to clear EBV infections.
-The current HLH-94/04 regimens remain the mainstay of the therapies for HLH, as etoposide selectively depletes activated T cells and suppress inflammatory cytokine storm25.
-However, the same types of immune cells are the major effector cells to fight against EBV and other viruses.
-So early relapses after chemotherapy are often recorded in EBV-HLH8.
-Given the paucity of effective salvage therapy for r/r EBV-HLH failing HLH94/04 regimens, the outcomes for those patients were miserable.
+The current HLH-94/04 regimens use etoposide to target activated T cells and suppress inflammatory syndrome25.
+However, these immune cells are also the major effector cells to fight against EBV.
+Therefore, EBV cannot be effectively cleared by etoposide-based regimens, and quick relapses after chemotherapy are often recorded for patients with EBV-HLH8.
 Recent studies suggested that ruxolitinib and emapalumab would be effective for HLH control26,27.
 However, because EBV-HLH patients were not included in these trials, their potential effects for EBV-HLH remain to be tested.
 Theoretically, the main effects of these agents are to calm the cytokine storm while leave the real syndrome-initiator, EBV infection, untreated, so they may not be strong candidates for EBV-HLH as relapse seems to be inevitable.
 Rituximab-containing chemo-immunotherapeutic regimens have been suggested to improve clinical status in 43% EBV-HLH28.
 But their ability to clear EBV was limited, especially when other immune cells, such as T and NK cells, get infected.
-Thus, novel therapeutic strategies are needed.

-Recent years, immune checkpoint inhibitors (ICIs) have been applied to some virus infection diseases13,23,24.
-Chronic virus infections up-regulated the expressions of the immune checkpoint molecules in CD8 T cells for immune escape11,12.
-Cancer cells apply a similar strategy to escape from the immune attacks where we have witnessed huge successes on anti-tumor activities of ICT by targeting PD-1 and other immune suppressors.
-Probably with the collateral effects on both cancer cells and associated EBV infection, EBV+ gastric cancers14 and non-Hodgkin lymphoma25 seem to have a superior response to PD-1 blockade compared with their EBV-negative counterparts.
-In addition, in the studies of nasopharyngeal carcinoma26 and NK/T cell lymphoma15, decreasing trend of EBV after ICIs were reported.
-However, it seems paradoxical to apply ICIs to hyperactive syndromes like EBV-HLH.
-So, it is significant that our study shows that nivolumab is both safe and efficient for r/r EBV-HLH.
-Only one patient developed mild skin itching and whitening, and no serious irAEs (≧grade 3) were recorded.
-Recently, a case has been reported that an r/r EBV-HLH patient treated with nivolumab achieved CR, followed by allo-HSCT27.
-Of note, in our study, treated with nivolumab as a monotherapy, all 5 clinical CR patients had been remaining in remission for more than a year.
+In contrast, in our study, five out of seven r/r EBV-HLH patients achieved CR and, more importantly, four of them had EBV completely eradicated in all types of lymphocytes with a monotherapy of nivolumab.
+These results strongly suggest that PD-1 inhibitor would provide a cure promise for r/r EBV-HLH.